-- a) to consolidate an ethos of risk prevention and control in achieving company objectives; - b) to envisage a system for the constant monitoring of corporate operations in order to allow BSCCB to react promptly to hinder or prevent Offences; - c) to provide adequate information to employees and all those who act on behalf of BSCCB or are linked to BSCCB, concerning activities entailing the risk of committing Offences and other the penalties that can ensue to them or the company due to violation of legal provisions or BSCCB's internal regulations; - d) to disseminate and consolidate a corporate culture based on legality, with the express suppression by Brembo of any behaviour that runs counter to law or internal provisions and, in particular, the provisions contained in this Model; - e) to set up an efficient and balanced corporate organisation with special emphasis on decisions and transparency in decision-making processes, checks to be carried out both before and following decisions, as well as internal and external communications.
+- a) to consolidate an ethos of risk prevention and control in achieving company objectives; - b) to envisage a system for the constant monitoring of corporate operations in order to allow BSCCB to react promptly to hinder or prevent Offences; - c) to provide adequate information to employees and all those who act on behalf of BSCCB or are linked to BSCCB, concerning: - activities entailing the risk of committing Offences in the case of behaviours that do not comply with the Code of Ethics and other corporate rules of conduct/procedures (as well as the law); - ii. the penalties that can ensue to them or the company due to violation of legal provisions or BSCCB's internal regulations: - d) to disseminate and consolidate a corporate culture based on legality, with the express suppression by Brembo of any behaviour that runs counter to law or internal provisions and, in particular, the provisions contained in this Model; - e) to set up an efficient and balanced corporate organisation with special emphasis on decisions and transparency in decision-making processes, checks to be carried out both before and following decisions, as well as internal and external communications.